FuryanRasta/peyote/tutorials/01_standard.md

 ## Burn to Withdraw

 Before performing a sell \(burn-to-withdraw\), we can query the current returns for selling the tokens.
-Say we want to sell `10demo`, we can perform the query `bondscli q bonds sell-return 10demo`, which gives:
+Say we want to sell `10demo`, we can perform the query `peycli q peyote sell-return 10demo`, which gives:

 ```bash
 {